 Enhanced Enforcement Program (EEP)

 The Licking County Health Department implemented the EEP in order to bring facilities with consistent violations into compliance with the Ohio Uniform Food Safety Code in January of 2013.
-The EEP allows LCHD to more quickly ensure that critical violations and repeat violations of the food code are corrected.
+The EEP allows LCHD to quickly ensure that critical violations and repeat violations of the food code are corrected while poviding training and assistance to the facilty staff.
 The EEP includes education, increased inspection frequency, and enforcement action when needed.
-For more information regarding our EEP and a list of critical violations please review the documents below.
+For more information regarding our EEP and a list of critical violations please review the document below.